Best Practices

 \`\`\`bash

-devlog --from v1.0.0 --to v2.0.0 --llm ollama --output CHANGELOG.md
+devlog -f v1.0.0 -t v2.0.0 --llm ollama:llama3.2 -o CHANGELOG.md

 \`\`\`